 Finally, the favorite of iOS users.
 While it is not free (and not cheap), this apps is spectacular.
 It has all the features of the other apps and works very well.

-What Do You Offer and Which One to Choose?
+What Do You Offer and Which Note taking app to Choose?

 We could tell you which of these apps seems best to us, but in the end, this would be nothing more than my personal opinion based on my requirements and preferences.
 Not everyone needs the same application to take notes, and that is why we present this table by comparing them, so you can choose which one is closest to what you are looking for.